 Step 1: An initial visit

-Step 2: Two half to an hour visits with parent or guardian
+Step 2: Two 30-60 minute visits with parent or guardian

-Step 3: Two (at least) one hour sessions on their own for part time children and for full time children we require you to work up to half a day over four visits.
-We will call you if they are still distressed after twenty minutes and you will need to return.
+Step 3: Two one hour sessions on their own for part time children and for full time children we require you to work up to half a day over four visits.
+We will call you if they are still distressed after no more than twenty minutes and you will need to return.